-The best time to travel to China is the spring and fall – but be certain to avoid the first week of May and the first week of October.
+The best time to travel to China in the spring and fall – but be certain to avoid the first week of May and the first week of October.
 Those are holidays in China, and the tourist sites will be overflowing with tourists.
-It’s also best to avoid the two weeks before and the two weeks after Chinese New Year (which will be February 19, 2015).
+It’s also best to avoid the two weeks before and the two weeks after Chinese New Year (which will be February 1, 2022).

 Everyone should make Lijiang part of their itinerary.
-Most classic tours of China skip Lijiang, which is a touristic crime, because Lijiang and its environs are incredibly beautiful and filled with culture and history (see http://naturexp.com/blog/exploring-chinas-lijiang-and-tibet).
+Most classic tours of China skip Lijiang, which is a touristic crime because Lijiang and its environs are incredibly beautiful and filled with culture and history (see our post on Exploring China’s Lijiang and Tibet).
 We recommend spending three nights there.